UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

-Here we can confirm that the missing values from IMDB ratings and votes are indeed missing for the same rows in the data frame, since the orange lines show up on the same positions throughout the index, which suggests that these columns are linked in the data collection process.
+Here we can confirm that the missing values from IMDB ratings and votes are indeed missing for the same rows in the data frame, since the orange lines show up in the same positions throughout the index, which suggests that these columns are linked in the data collection process.

-The reason we specified the stroke encoding in this plot is to color the outline of each rectangle, which is white by default.
+The reason we specified the stroke encoding in this plot is to colour the outline of each rectangle, which is white by default.

 Before continuing with our analysis we could consider dropping the NaN values, but it might also be a good idea to create all our